 Battlefront 2: Loot Boxes

 Battlefront 2 has become the focal point for player frustrations at loot box systems in games.
-Premium purchases have been turned off and the system is undergoing rebalancing at the time of writing, but its initial incarnation tied progression to random drops in loot boxes.
+Premium purchases have been turned off (and may never come back) and the system is undergoing rebalancing at the time of writing, but its initial incarnation tied progression to random drops in loot boxes.
 Limited crafting materials and tight drops made for frustrating progress that seemed to be trying to push players towards buying more boxes.
 The controversy veered into a gambling row that has drawn the attention of governing bodies around the world, but fundamentally Battlefront 2 is a clear case of a microtransaction system skewing essential progression systems, a particularly sore point given Battlefront 2's high base price.

 Team Fortress 2: Keys